Anti-slavery And Human Trafficking Statement

 2 GROUP STRUCTURE

-Oxford International Education Group (OIEG) is a provider of higher education and English language education programmes for international students that are delivered through face-to-face, digital and blended channels in the private education sector.
-OIEG has operations in the UK, Canada, North America, Hong Kong and China as well has having representatives in Saudi Arabia, Egypt, Bangladesh, Nigeria, Thailand, Kenya, Vietnam, Nepal, Korea, Malaysia, Indonesia, Pakistan, Russia, , Companies within the Group are:
+Oxford International Education Group is a provider of higher education and English language education programmes for international students that are delivered through face-to- face, digital and blended channels in the private education sector.
+OIEG has operations in the UK, Canada, USA, Hong Kong, China and India as well has having representatives in Saudi Arabia, Egypt, Bangladesh, Nigeria, Thailand, Kenya, Vietnam, Nepal, Korea, Malaysia, Indonesia and Pakistan.
+Companies within the Group are:

 - JIC Partnership Ltd